-The NSW State Government has made the decision to close Bondi Beach today.
-The decision comes after a sweltering Friday during which the golden sands exceeded Australia’s recently introduced outdoor-gathering limit of 500, introduced to slow the spread of Covid-19.
+The NSW Government has made the decision to shut Bondi Beach for the time being.
+The rather blunt closure comes after a sweltering Friday during which the golden sands exceeded Australia’s recently introduced outdoor-gathering limit of 500, necessary to slow the spread of Covid-19.

 Photos of a packed-out Bondi Beach went viral yesterday, with beachgoers widely condemned for their selfish and irresponsible behaviour.
 Rightfully so.